codesinger/shu/doc/shu-manual.md

 It is not uncommon to have dozens of buffers open that are unrelated to the current task and this is a convenience function for closing many buffers that do not need to be open.
+If the function *shu-clear-c-project* is defined, it is called to clear the current project.